 - Decreased sensitivity to pain, heat, and cold

 - Paralysis that may occur in varying degrees and in different parts of the body, depending on which nerves are compressed

 - Scoliosis or other spinal deformity

-If patients experience one or more of these symptoms, UPMC imaging experts may use X-rays; CT, MRI, and PET scans; and myelograms, to determine the presence and extent of the spinal tumor.
+If patients experience one or more of these symptoms, UPMC imaging experts may use X-rays; CT, MRI, and PET scans; and myelograms, as a form of diagnosis to determine the presence and extent of the spinal tumor.